Get the best Travel Rewards Credit Card For Retirement

 Now you may wonder how in the world would you spend $4,000 in three months to qualify for the bonus?

 First, charge everything on a credit card.
-You will be surprised how quickly it all adds up.
+It surprisingly quickly adds up.
 That means everything, including groceries, pharmacy, a stick of gum, or a drink from the quick shop.
 And if you plan to get this credit card at the end of September, you will have expenses during October, November, and December, when most families have more expenses.
 If you can’t reach the maximum spend requirement, ask your family if they have any upcoming large purchases that you could charge on your credit card, and let them pay you back.

 Of course, we always suggest you pay your credit card balance in full every month.